belikor/lbrytools/lbrytools.md

 If `offline=True` is used, `full` and `canonical` have no effect, and only the base name is printed.
-The reason is that the offline database stores only the base name.
+The reason is that the offline database stores only the base name:
 ```py
 o = lbryt.print_channels(offline=True)
 ```

 If we wish to print only channels from invalid claims we can use `invalid=True`.
-This implies `offline=True` as well, as invalid claims cannot be resolved online.
+This implies `offline=True` as well, as invalid claims cannot be resolved online:
 ```py
 o = lbryt.print_channels(invalid=True)
 ```

 Print the list of channels to a file.
-Optionally add the date to the name of the file.
+Optionally add the date to the name of the file:
 ```py
 o = lbryt.print_channels(file="channels.txt", fdate=True)
 ```